FraidOfWater/Simple-Image-Sorter/README.md

         Added name truncation - No longer overflows and misaligns the grid. - In prefs.json Added transien windows - Windows spawned by main GUI now stay on top Added support for .gif and .webp
+        Added a navigator - Use arrow keys or wasd to move around the grid.
+Press Enter to lock an image so you can zoom or scroll using shift and ctrl.
+Press Enter again to unlock.
+You can also click on an image in a viewer to lock it and unlock it.
         Added Default speed - Overrides animation speed - (Toggle) in GUI, (Toggle) In Prefs.json Added theme customization - Main theme is now darkmode, use hex codes - In Prefs.json Added last window positions - Saves most positions and size adjustments by user - In Prefs.json